NorthernMechatronics/tflm_digits/README.md

 ### Improper input and output tensor types

-Deploying models on microcontrollers require more work because the technical capabilities on a microcontroller are more limiting than other devices, such as a phone or a computer.
+Deploying models on microcontrollers require more work because the technical capabilities on a microcontroller are more limiting than other devices.
 Consequently, you must ensure the model's input and output types are compatible with TFLM.

 During the quantization process, you will specify in the converter the inference input and output type.
 Currently, Tensorflow Lite supports three types of quantization: dynamic range quantization, full integer quantization and float16 quantization.
 For TFLM, (full integer quantization is best suited for microcontrollers)[https://www.tensorflow.org/lite/performance/post_training_quantization#full_integer_quantization].

 **Hybrid models are not allowed** – that is, when the inference input type is different than the output type.
-As of the time of writing, we can run inferences when both the input and output types are either **tf.uint8** or **tf.int8**.
+As of the time of writing, we can **properly** run inferences when both the input and output types are either **tf.uint8** or **tf.int8**.

 Whichever type you choose, check that you are copying the image and returning the data to the right data type.
 For instance, if the data type of both the input and output tensors are **tf.int8**: